Aditi28398/Hackathon/sample.md

-My first Hackathon sample file
+This is My first Hackathon sample file